 The concept of the Divine being worshiped as a Holy Mother may seem strange as most people would say that God is gender-neutral and lacks human traits.
-The reality is though that people of all faiths ascribe human-like qualities to the Creator.
+The reality is that people of all faiths ascribe human-like qualities to the Creator.
 Some see God as vengeful and angry, punishing people through great floods, earthquakes, and plagues.
 Others view that same God as all-loving and forgiving, bestowing blessings and offering protection in times of need.
-Then there are people who (unfortunately) view the Absolute as a competitor, commanding followers to take out opponent religions through conversion or suppression.
-In addition, while most people agree that the Almighty has no gender they see no contradiction in using terms like “Father,” “Lord,” or “King.”
+Then there are those who (unfortunately) view the Absolute as a competitor, commanding followers to take out opponent religions through conversion or suppression.
+While most people agree that the Almighty has no gender they see no contradiction in using terms like “Father,” “Lord,” or “King.”
 So if it’s odd that God is worshiped as Mother to some, shouldn’t it then also be equally strange that fatherly characteristics are assigned to something that transcends human characteristics?
 This will be discussed more later.

 In dharmic traditions, sakina’s counterpart is referred to in Sanskrit as shakti.
 Shakti is the manifestation of cosmic power.
 It’s the divine force that creates and sustains the universe.

 Navratri is a festival of nine nights.
 The tenth day generally culminates with feasting and marks the anniversary of when the Goddess Durga slayed Mahishasura, a demon that terrorized both Earth and the heavens.
 This narrative is also a metaphor with a deeper spiritual meaning.
 During these nine nights Hindus fast and appeal for spiritual wealth, knowledge, and strength in slaying their own personal Mahishasuras/demons such as pride, ignorance, or attachment to trivial matters of the world.
 These internal demons battle to steer the mind and soul away from its Higher purpose.